adrexia/silverstripe-subsite-modeladmins/README.md

 silverstripe-subsite-modeladmins
 ================================

-Extensions for subsite support of ModelAdmins and their data objects
+Extensions for subsite support of ModelAdmins and DataObjects

 Usage: